ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Foxy.md

 ## Costmap Filters { #foxy-to-galactic-costmap-filters }

 A new concept interacting with spatial-dependent objects called "Costmap Filters" appeared in Galactic (more information about this concept could be found at [Navigation Concepts][navigation-concepts] page).
 Costmap filters are acting as a costmap plugins, applied to a separate costmap above common plugins.
-In order to make a filtered costmap and change robot’s behavior in annotated areas, filter plugin reads the data came from filter mask.
+In order to make a filtered costmap and change robot's behavior in annotated areas, filter plugin reads the data came from filter mask.
 Then this data is being linearly transformed into feature map in a filter space.
 It could be passability of an area, maximum speed limit in m/s, robot desired direction in degrees or anything else.
-Transformed feature map along with the map/costmap, sensors data and current robot position is used in plugin’s algorithms to make required updates in the resulting costmap and robot’s behavior.
+Transformed feature map along with the map/costmap, sensors data and current robot position is used in plugin's algorithms to make required updates in the resulting costmap and robot's behavior.

 Architecturally, costmap filters consists from `CostmapFilter` class which is a basic class incorporating much common of its inherited filter plugins: